 3. Indiana

-Even during the COVID-19 pandemic when many states saw significant drops in eviction filings due to moratoriums, Indiana’s stubbornly high eviction rates didn’t budge.
+Even during the COVID-19 pandemic, when many states saw significant drops in eviction filings due to moratoriums, Indiana’s stubbornly high eviction rates didn’t budge.
 Numbers surged after the state’s eviction moratorium (March 19 to August 14, 2020) was lifted.

 4. Texas

-Currently, in Texas, when it comes to evictions, Houston leads the pack with a staggering 81,373 eviction filings between August 2023 and August 2024.
-This represents an eviction filing rate of 10% year-over-year (39% greater than the pre-pandemic average).
+Currently, in Texas, Houston leads the pack when it comes to evictions, with a staggering 81,373 eviction filings between August 2023 and August 2024.
+This represents an eviction filing rate of 10% year over year (39% greater than the pre-pandemic average).

 5. South Carolina